The Ninth Gate: Plot

-The Girl and Corso track Liana to her family's ancestral manor where a Satanic cult is conducting a rite using Balkan's book.
+Green Eyes and Corso track Liana to her family's ancestral manor where a Satanic cult is conducting a rite using Balkan's book.
 Balkan interrupts the ceremony, takes his copy back, and strangles Liana to death as the rest of the members run away in fear.
-Corso abandons the Girl, presuming she was working for Balkan, and pursues Balkan but loses him when his car breaks down.
+Corso abandons Green Eyes, presuming she was working for Balkan, and pursues Balkan but loses him when his car breaks down.
 Corso finds a clue in Kessler's belongings that directs him to a remote castle, where Balkan is preparing to summon the Devil using the nine "LCF" engravings.
-He subdues Corso and forces him to watch as he performs the rite; it apparently works and grants Balkan power and immunity to harm, and he immolates himself to demonstrate and attempt to convince a still skeptical Corso.
-However, the rite seemingly fails and Balkan begins to scream in pain from the flames engulfing his body.
-Corso eventually frees himself, retrieves the engravings and shoots Balkan to end his torment.
-Sitting in Balkan's car, Corso is startled by the Girl, and she kisses him.
-The two are then shown having passionate sex on the ground while backlit by the burning castle.
-The Girl's face and eyes seem to change as she writhes astride Corso in a state of crazed bliss.
+He subdues Corso and forces him to watch as he performs the rite; it seemingly grants Balkan immunity from harm, and he immolates himself to convince a still-skeptical Corso.
+However, Balkan begins to scream in pain as the flames engulf his body.
+Corso eventually frees himself, retrieves the engravings and shoots Balkan dead to end his suffering.
+Sitting in Balkan's car, Corso is startled by Green Eyes, and she kisses him.
+The pair then have passionate sex on the ground while backlit by the burning castle.
+Green Eyes' face and eyes seem to change as she writhes astride Corso in a state of crazed bliss.

-After, as the two are traveling, the Girl explains Balkan's rite did not work because the ninth engraving was forged.
+Afterwards, as the two are traveling, Green Eyes explains Balkan's rite failed because the ninth engraving was forged.
 When they stop for gasoline she vanishes, but leaves Corso a note sending him to the Ceniza brothers.
 At their shop, Corso finds they have vanished and the shop is being cleaned out.
 As workmen remove a large bookcase, a dust-covered paper floats down from the top.
-This is the authentic engraving, which depicts a woman who resembles the Girl riding atop a dragon-like beast in front of the castle at dawn.
+This is the authentic engraving, which depicts a woman who resembles Green Eyes riding atop a dragon-like beast in front of the castle at dawn.
 Corso, now with all nine authentic engravings in his possession, returns to the castle.
 The gates open on their own and emit a powerful bright light as Corso walks through, taking the journey through the Ninth Gate.